OleHolmNielsen/ITwiki/docs/ZFS_filesystems.rst

 Replacing disks can come with big problems, see
 `How to force ZFS to replace a failed drive in place <https://alchemycs.com/2019/05/how-to-force-zfs-to-replace-a-failed-drive-in-place/>`_.

+The RHEL page `How to rescan the SCSI bus to add or remove a SCSI device without rebooting the computer  <https://access.redhat.com/solutions/3941>`_ has useful information about ``Adding a Storage Device or a Path``.
+You may scan the system for disk changes using ``/usr/bin/rescan-scsi-bus.sh`` from the `sg3_utils` package.
+Unfortunately, it may sometimes be necessary to reboot the server so that the OS will discover the replaced ``/dev/sd???`` disk device.

 .. _zpool-status: https://openzfs.github.io/openzfs-docs/man/8/zpool-status.8.html
 .. _zpool-replace: https://openzfs.github.io/openzfs-docs/man/8/zpool-replace.8.html